LG-LordMath/SW-AutoBattleer-App/README.md

 # AutoBattlerSW

+## note
+Should only serve for entertainment, is only a small project

 ## english
 This is my first Android app that I'm programming.
 It is an AutoBattler in which the different starships of the nations from Star Wars will compete against each other.
 The goal is a strategically interesting and fun mobile game that I developed myself.